 Indian Mounds Regional Park is located on the scenic bluffs of the Mississippi River on the eastern side of downtown Saint Paul.
 It has family friendly amenities that include a playground, a picnic area and grills, trails for biking and hiking, public art and the historic burial mounds it is named for.
 There is also a shelter and restrooms.

-Saint Paul Parks & Rec and the Minnesota Indian Affairs Council are collaborating with Native Americans to insure continued protection, interpretation, stewardship, and determine possible improvements to this park.
-Two studies are currently underway at Indian Mounds Regional Park – a Cultural Landscape Plan and a Trail Reconstruction Project.
+Saint Paul Parks & Rec and the Minnesota Indian Affairs Council are collaborating with Native Americans to insure continued protection, interpretation, stewardship, and determine improvements to this park in the form of a Cultural Landscape Plan and a trail reconstruction project.
+The trail reconstruction project began in spring of 2020 with an expected completion in early summer.
 You can learn more here.

 Indian Mounds Regional Park Tree Trek

 If you have a kid who is interested in botany or maybe just likes leaves, you can go on a self-guided Tree Trek through the park.
-Find a map here, and enjoy a mile hike around the park that leads you to 31 different types of trees.
+Find a map here, and enjoy a mile hike around the park that leads you to 28 different types of trees.
+Find this and other ideas in our article, Twin Cities Quests and Treasure Hunts for Families.

 Watch for Goats at Indian Mounds Regional Park

-The St. Paul goats are back for the summer of 2018!
-As with 2017, they will be rotated between Indian Mounds, Hidden Falls Regional Park and Crosby Regional Park to help control invasive buckthorn.
+The St. Paul goats are back for the summer of 2020!
+As with previous years, they will be rotated between Indian Mounds, Hidden Falls Regional Park and Crosby Regional Park to help control invasive buckthorn.
 Track the goats at the Great River Passage website.
 While, fighting off the buckthorn, St. Paul Natural Resources has also restored over 3.5 acres of native prairie at Indian Mounds Regional Park and Como Regional Park.

 Birthday Parties at Indian Mounds Park